-where Bvi is the survey estimate for vulnerable biomass in the i-th year, and Qi is the quota of surf clam requested to the centralized management agency, i.e. the Undersecretariat of Fisheries and Aquaculture (SUBPESCA), which reviews the technical reports and approves the harvest quotas.
-The management procedure is essentially empirical since it uses the vulnerable biomass estimated in the survey as an indicator of the surf clam status, and the main input to the harvest control rule (Table 1).
-Once the quota is approved by SUBPESCA, fishers can harvest the surf clam from the management area.
+where Bvi is the survey estimate for vulnerable biomass in the i-th year and Qi is the quota of surf clam requested by the fishers organizations to the centralized management agency, i.e., the Undersecretariat of Fisheries and Aquaculture (SUBPESCA), which reviews the technical reports and approves the harvest quotas.
+The management procedure is essentially empirical since it uses the vulnerable biomass estimated in the survey as an indicator of the surf clam status, and the primary input to the harvest control rule (Table 1).
+Once SUBPESCA approves the quota, fishers can harvest the surf clam from the management area.
 At the time of harvest, catches are monitored and logged by the Chilean National Fisheries Service (SERNAPESCA).

 Section B: The operating model

-The operating model (OM) was conditioned to know life history parameters of surf clam and total biomass and population size-structure data obtained from the direct stock assessments surveys (Table 1 and Table 2).
+The operating model (OM) was conditioned to know life-history parameters of surf clam and total biomass and population size-structure data obtained from the direct stock-assessment surveys (Table 1 and Table 2).
 The OM was based on an integrative size-structured stock assessment model (Sullivan et al., 1990; Punt et al., 2013), expressed by

 Ni,l=Gl,l'Ni-1,le-Zi-1,l+rlRi …2)

-where Ni,l is the abundance at the beginning of year i and length-class l, Z is the instantaneous total mortality rate, i.e. Z=F+M, where F is the fishing mortality and M is the natural mortality rate (set equal to 0.3).
-Ri is the recruitment and rl is the distribution of recruitment by length-classes, and Gl,l’ is a growth transition matrix described by
+where Ni,l is the abundance of length-class l at the beginning of year i, Z is the instantaneous total mortality rate, i.e., Z=F+M, where F is the fishing mortality, and M is the natural mortality rate (set equal to 0.3).
+Ri is recruitment, rl is the distribution of recruitment by length-classes, and Gl,l’ is a growth transition matrix described by

 Gl,l'=ll'(l'-l)αje-(l'-l)/βpdl/βp …3)